A small, unique bedroom, showcasing interior design for small-space living.

 Share:

-When you think of a bedroom, you probably think of a room with a bed in it – maybe with an added window or closet.
+When you think of a bedroom, you probably think of a room someone sleeps in – maybe with a window or closet, too.
 But what actually makes a bedroom a bedroom?

-While you can technically sleep anywhere in a house, there are actually requirements that dictate what rooms can formally be referred to as “bedrooms” when assessing a home.
-Let’s explore what makes a bedroom different from the other rooms in your house – and why it matters.
+While you can technically sleep anywhere in a house, certain legal requirements dictate what rooms can formally be referred to as “bedrooms” when assessing a home.

 What Counts As A Bedroom In Real Estate?
 6 Defining Factors

-To begin, let’s talk about why it even matters whether a room in your house is officially a bedroom or not.
-Bedrooms are a major selling point for homes – an additional bedroom can add thousands of dollars of value to a house.
+Whether you’re looking for a starter home or your forever home, bedrooms are a major selling point for homes and can have a significant impact on a property’s value.
 That said, if you’re buying a three-bedroom home, you would probably be very disappointed to find that one of the bedrooms was actually just a closet under the staircase.

-There are national and local building codes in place to make sure homes aren’t being sold with falsely advertised bedrooms – and also to make sure that the bedrooms that do exist are safe to live and sleep in.
-Let’s look at a few of the specific requirements a room might need to meet in order to be considered a “real” bedroom.
+National and local building codes make sure homes aren’t sold with falsely advertised bedrooms – and also to make sure that the bedrooms that do exist are safe to live and sleep in.
+To be classified as a legal bedroom in real estate, a room must meet specific requirements for the following:

-The International Residential Code (IRC) includes requirements for room size that bedrooms must adhere to.
-Room codes and regulations may vary a little from state to state, but for the most part, bedrooms follow these guidelines.
+Room codes and regulations may vary a little from state to state, but for the most part, bedrooms follow the guidelines found in the International Residential Code (IRC).

 For a room to count as a true bedroom, it must have at least 70 square feet of floor space with a minimum of 7 feet in one direction.
 If a room is intended for multiple occupants, there should be a minimum of 50 square feet per person.